 Medical Insurance

-Health insurance or medical insurance is yet another important employee benefit.
-This can include family health insurance, hospital coverage, etc. Some organizations also cover the death of an employee and provide financial assistance to the family members of the deceased employee.
+It is another part of employee benefits and compensation and includes health insurance, family health insurance, hospital cover, etc. A few companies also cover the death of an employee and provide financial assistance to the family members of the deceased employee.

 Fringe Benefits